xasyhack/xasyhack.github.io/README.md

 - Web cache poisoning via an **unkeyed query string**
   - inducing the victim to visit a maliciously crafted URL.
 This has the potential to impact a far greater number of victims with no further interaction from the attacker.
     `GET /?evil='/><script>alert(1)</script>`
-  - once your payload is cached, browse the home page
+  - replay the request untill X-Cache: hit, browse the home page > pop up alert > wait victim browse
 - Web cache poisoning via an **unkeyed query parameter**
   - `GET /?utm_content='/><script>alert(1)</script>`
-  - once your payload is cached, browse the home page
+  - when X-Cache: hit, browse the home page
     Response: XXX
 - **Parameter** cloaking
   - brute force unkey parameter > "utm_content"